 In Mexico, Monarch butterflies are beginning to arrive this week in their over-wintering sites as people prepare for Day of the Dead celebrations.

-Day of the Dead is not about being scared of the supernatural, but rather about remembering the spirits of their loved ones.
+Day of the Dead is not about being scared of the supernatural, but rather about remembering the lives of their loved ones.

 Rather than dressing in all black and mourning the passing of loved ones, Día De Los Muertos becomes a colorful and vibrant national remembrance of the lives of deceased relatives and friends.